Esaych/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 ![wiring guide]({{ page.img_root }}np-7a.jpeg)
 ![new wiring]({{ page.img_root }}np-7.jpeg)

-By this point, I had been fiddling with wires every night for a week and I was definitely fatigued with this entire project.
+By this point, I had been fiddling with wires every night for a week and I was fatigued with this entire project.

 I had originally wired all the power, ground, and signal in parallel so I didn't need to worry about a single point of failure taking down all the other components, but the Raspberry Pi can only support 1 LED strip at a time, which I thought I could